Michelle St. John

 Michelle St. John is a Canadian actress, singer, producer and director who has been involved in creative projects in theatre, film, television and music since the 1980s.
+She is from the Wampanog Nation.
 Her directorial debut, Colonization Road, is a 2016 feature-length documentary that premiered at the imagineNATIVE Film and Media Arts Festival.

 Early life

 St. John is the daughter of musician Wayne St. John and a Jewish mother.

 Career

 St. John began her career in film as an actress.
 One of her first roles was as the protagonist in the 1989 CBC film Where the Spirit Lives, for which she won a Gemini Award for Best Actress - Dramatic Program.

 She has worked on many television series, including Northern Exposure and By Way of the Stars and she voiced the character of Nakoma in Disney's 1995 animated film Pocahontas.

 In 1998, she had a cameo as Velma in Chris Eyre's award-winning Smoke Signals.
 St. John has produced several short films and theatre productions with Marie Clements.
 She has collaborated with Shane Belcourt as co-producer on two Heritage Minutes, Chanie Wenjack and Naskumituwin (Treaty) and the independent feature film Red Rover.

 In 2016, She came across the inspiration for Colonization Road, which she wrote, produced, and directed, while touring with Turtle Gals in Fort Frances, Ontario.

 The World Premiere of Colonization Road was on October 23, 2016, at imagineNATIVE Film and Media Arts Festival, and it was nominated for a 2017 Canadian Screen Award in Donald Brittain Social Political Documentary category.
 It also received a Golden Sheaf Awards for Best History Documentary.